Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 <tr class="odd">
 <td><p><strong>Rejecting Strife</strong></p>
 <p>Players, by accepting the Strife, are giving up their ability to change the course of the event.</p>
-<p>They have the option of refusing to take the Strife Point, defying the Storyteller's influence.
-(This must be an all-or-nothing decision between all Players receiving the Strife--all must reject, or else all must accept.)</p>
+<p>They have the option of refusing to take the Strife Point, defying the Storyteller’s influence.
+(This must be an all-or-nothing decision between all Players receiving the Strife—all must reject, or else all must accept.)</p>
 <p>If this happens, the Storyteller must let the Player Characters challenge the event in a fair manner.</p>
-<p>The Storyteller should also take care not to <em>abuse</em> the Complication mechanic to the point where it becomes unfun--if they find that Players are constantly rejecting Strife, or grumbling and accepting, make sure to talk with the Players to see if the direction of the game is what everyone agrees with.</p></td>
+<p>The Storyteller should also take care not to <em>abuse</em> the Complication mechanic to the point where it becomes frustrating—if they find that Players are constantly rejecting Strife, or grumbling and accepting, make sure to talk with the Players to see if the direction of the game is what everyone agrees with.</p></td>
 </tr>
 </tbody>
 </table>